Ejara-7/odu-cs432-websci-fall25-Ejara-7/hw2/HW2-report.md

 That’s why some sites with high TF-IDF scores (like catalyzex.com) got pushed lower in PageRank, while more “trusted” domains (like odu.edu or ssrc.org) rose up.

+# Q4
+The Kendall Tau-b correlation between the TF-IDF and PageRank results was 0.289, with a p-value of 0.291.
+This shows a weak positive correlation, but not statistically significant.
+In other words, while some overlap exists between query relevance (TF-IDF) and domain authority (PageRank), the two ranking methods measure different properties of the documents.

+# Q5